by Brenda L. Peterson, The Layoff Lady

 Interviewing for a New Role

-I felt compelled to share my own story about one seemingly never-ending interview process.
-Like with many things in life, it took a bad experience to teach me how to make better decisions.
+I felt compelled to share my story about one seemingly never-ending interview process.
+Unfortunately, like with many things in life, it took a bad experience to teach me how to make better decisions.

 Job Interviewing Boundary Setting is Hard

 Let me start by taking a moment to acknowledge that this is not always easy to do.
-When you’re hip-deep in a job search, especially when you’re unemployed, it is hard to set boundaries.
+It is hard to set boundaries when you’re hip-deep in a job search, especially when you’re unemployed.
 The longer the search goes on, the easier it is to tell yourself that you’ll summit Everest if a potential employer asks you to as part of possibly FINALLY getting a paying job.

 The Perfect Job! (or was it...)